julianoventola/GoBarber/backend/README.md

 - Run: yarn OR npm install
 - Run: yarn dev OR npm dev
 - Run: yarn queue OR npm queue (for background jobs - keep it running with server)

-\*All docker's containers must be running with the correct names
-\*You must use you credentials from mailtrap.io